suhhee1011/a1-ssg/README.md

     + -h or -help : show instruction
     + -i or -input: allow file or folder as input
     + -l or -lang : allow to change lang for html
+    + -c or -config : allow to accept json file as a input.

   + create html file from input (a text file or all the text file in the input folder)
   + create html file from input (a md file or all the md file in the input folder)